kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

    The overall flow of the `PreBind` process is as follows:

    - **Updating ResourceClaim**:
-     - The scheduler DRA plugin copies `BindingConditions` and `BindingFailureConditions` from `ResourceSlice.Device.Basic` to `AllocatedDeviceStatus.Conditions`.
+     - The scheduler DRA plugin copies `BindingConditions` and `BindingFailureConditions` from `ResourceSlice.Device.Basic` to `AllocatedDeviceStatus`.

    - **Monitoring and Preparation by Composable DRA Controllers**:
      - Composable DRA Controllers monitor the `ResourceClaim`.
 If a device that requires preparation is associated with the `ResourceClaim`, they perform the necessary preparations.